Remote SFTP Server

 - Click Update.

-Changes to the Endpoint's Enabled/Disabled status are not active until the file transfer is scheduled and triggered.
+Changes to the Endpoint's Enabled status are not active until the Account reconnects.

 Deleting an Endpoint